 If you’ve decided to take our advice and hire a professional registered agent service, you’re probably wondering which one to go with.
 After all, there are a ton of different registered agent services these days, and it can be tricky to figure out what exactly sets them apart from each other.

-With any of these options, you can access registered agent service for $119-125 per year, which is an excellent price point.
-In addition, all three of these companies provide a year of registered agent at no extra charge when you purchase incorporation service.
+With any of these options, you can access registered agent service for $119-199 per year, which is an excellent price point.

 Legally speaking, there’s nothing stopping you from serving as your own registered agent.
 All 50 states allow entrepreneurs to DIY their registered agent designations, and there are a couple of small advantages to serving as your own agent, like saving $100-150 or more per year compared to hiring a service.